platformsh/platformsh-docs/src/administration/web.md

 ![Management Console](/images/mgmt-console/project.png)

-Everything you can do with the management console you can also achieve with the  [CLI (Command Line Interface)](/gettingstarted/cli.md) and vice versa.
+Everything you can do with the management console you can also achieve with the  [CLI (Command Line Interface)](/gettingstarted/cli.md).

 ## Environment List